gvwilson/thirdbit/src/fiction/in-heck/index.md

 What other?"
 Patient demanded.

-Color washed across the screen on its desk.
+The boar turned the screen on its desk around.
 Something stirred in Gumption's chest.
 That was Papa Roo.
 And *that* was Maddy.